 Maybe it’s time to rejuvenate your thyroid – that master of metabolism.
 When your thyroid is functioning at less than optimum, you can bet that you will feel sluggish, tired and foggy.
 It is estimated that as high as twenty percent of all adults have hypothyroidism that has not been clinically diagnosed.

 And when the condition is diagnosed, the drugs used to combat it often yield little or no results.
 You see, the thyroid produces four different hormones and the drug addresses only one of these by replacing it.
 If you had four bad tires on your car, would you only replace one?

 Even worse, the “hormone replacement” drug actually depresses the thyroid from producing any hormones because it begins to feel as if “someone else” is doing its job, so why work?

-From a nutritional standpoint, the thyroid requires two special nutrients that might be deficient in your diet – In fact, we can almost guarantee that many of you are deficient in one of them – iodine.
+From a nutritional standpoint, the thyroid requires two special nutrients that might be deficient in your diet – In fact, we can almost guarantee that many of you are deficient in at least one of them – iodine and/or tyrosine.